 The world's most populated country.

-a tiny surface- and millions of people.
+A tiny surface- with millions of people.

 One of the poorest countries on earth.

-One of the biggest muslim nations.
+One of the biggest Muslim nations.

 Looking at it on a map, one sees millions of waterways- looking at the news, more often than not, this country is flooded and under water because of all its water and its plains and flatlands.

-My dear friend Caroline's mother, Mimi, warned me to not go.
+My dear friend Caroline's mother, Mimi, warned me not to go.
 She had once been, travelling through, for work, and she told me there is absolutely no reason to go.
 In fact, it could even be dangerous.

-I sort of half-promised her to not to do it, because I do respect this woman a lot- but the growling inside me turned to howling, and I knew I had to go, I had to do it.
+I sort of half promised her to not to do it, because I do respect this woman a lot- but the growling inside me turned to howling, and I knew I had to go, I had to do it.

 I had a vision of arriving in India overland.

 I was on a long journey, which had started in Thailand, where I was doing Thai massage courses, moving on to the Philippines, where I visited friends and family and did diving courses, and then back to Thailand, where I wanted to cross Burma, to get to Bangladesh, to enter India.